aspose-font/Aspose.Font-Documentation/net/what-is-font/_index.md

 **Font family** is a group of related, similar in design typefaces.
 The members of a family have a common name.

-The image below will help you understand the difference between these three terms.
+The image below will clarify to you the difference between font, typeface and font family.
 ![Difference between font, typeface and font family](Font_typeface_font_family.png)
 ## Font properties ##